EU Emissions Trading System

 Background

-The EU Emissions Trading System (EU ETS) is the European Union's primary instrument for reducing greenhouse gas emissions from industry, power generation, and aviation.
-Established in 2005 under Directive 2003/87/EC, it operates a cap-and-trade model: a total limit (the cap) is set on aggregate emissions from covered installations, and companies must hold enough EU Allowances (EUAs) to cover their verified annual emissions.
-Allowances are either auctioned or allocated free of charge, with the cap declining by 4.3% per year from 2024 onwards under the revised Fit for 55 rules, creating structural upward pressure on the carbon price.
+The EU Emissions Trading System (EU ETS) is the European Union's primary instrument for reducing greenhouse gas emissions from industry, power generation, aviation, and shipping.
+Established in 2005 under Directive 2003/87/EC, it operates a cap-and-trade model: a total limit on aggregate emissions is set for covered installations, and companies must hold enough EU Allowances (EUAs) to cover their verified annual emissions or face a EUR 100/tonne non-compliance penalty.
+The cap declines annually — by 4.3% per year from 2024 under the Fit for 55 revision — creating structural upward pressure on the carbon price as the supply of permits shrinks relative to compliance demand.
+Allowances are obtained via auction or free allocation, with the power sector having moved to full auctioning in Phase 3 (2013-20) while energy-intensive industry still receives partial free allocation benchmarked to best-performing facilities.